-Count 97 - Negligence (On Behalf of South Dakota Plaintiffs)
+Count 120- Negligence (On Behalf of New Mexico Plaintiffs)

-- 1218.
-South Dakota Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1219.
-Syngenta owed its stakeholders, including South Dakota Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1220.
-Syngenta breached that duty by acts and omissions including but not limited to: - a.
+1239.
+New Mexico Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein.

+1240.
+Syngenta owed a duty to New Mexico Plaintiffs to use at least reasonable care in the timing, scope, and terms under which is commercialized MIR162.

+1241.
+Syngenta breached its duties by acts and omissions including but not limited to:

+- a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
-Instituting a careless and ineffective stewardship program;
+Instituting a careless and ineffective stewardship program; - c.

-- c.
 Failing to enforce or effectively monitor its stewardship program; - d.
 Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
-Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
+Failing to adequately warn and instruct farmers in the dangers of contamination by MIR162 and at least the substantial risks that planting Viptera and/or Duracadewould lead to the loss of the Chinese market; - f.
 Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1221.
-Syngenta's negligence proximately caused harm to South Dakota Plaintiffs, including damaged corn and reduced corn prices. - 1222.
-South Dakota Plaintiffs are thus entitled to an award of compensatory damages and pre- and post-judgment interest.
+Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade.